Today's Articles

 On this date in 1905, Dorothy Porter Wesley was born.
 She was a Black writer and librarian.

-With the appointment to her first job in research, a new era began for the Jesse Moorland collection in 1930, and continued when the Moorland Foundation was established as a research library.
-Over the next 43 years, Dorothy Burnett Porter devoted herself to developing a modern research library to serve the needs of the Howard University community, as well as an international community of scholars.
-She improved the classification scheme, making it more suitable for a special research collection, and developed a wide variety of research tools and authoritative bibliographies based on her vast knowledge in the field that would become known as Black studies.
+With the appointment to her first job in research, a new era began for the Jesse Moorland collection in 1930.
+It continued when the Moorland Foundation was established as a research library.
+Over the next 43 years, Dorothy Burnett Porter devoted herself to developing a modern research library to serve the needs of the Howard University community and an international community of scholars.
+She improved the classification scheme, making it more suitable for a special research collection, and developed a wide variety of research tools and authoritative bibliographies based on her vast knowledge in the field known as Black Studies.
 She augmented the collection's holdings, and the opening of the Founder's Library in 1939 made substantial expansion possible.

-She kept busy during her years after retirement, active in research, writing, and publishing several books including Afro Braziliana: A Working Bibliography (1978).
+She kept busy during her years after retirement, actively researching, writing, and publishing several books, including Afro Braziliana: A Working Bibliography (1978).
 She married Charles H. Wesley in 1979.
-Dorothy Wesley received many honors and awards for her extensive work in documenting and collecting African American history, Among them, the Charles Frankel Award from the National Endowment for the Humanities in 1994.
+Dorothy Wesley received many honors and awards for her extensive work in documenting and collecting African American history, Including the Charles Frankel Award from the National Endowment for the Humanities in 1994.
 Failing health caused her to move from her home of over 70 years in Washington, D.C., to Fort Lauderdale, FL.
 Dorothy B. Wesley died of cancer in 1995 at the age of 91.

 To Become a Librarian